-Most people think of an eye exam as a simple vision check-update your prescription, pick new frames, move on.
-In employee benefits, that’s a missed opportunity.
+Most people think of an eye exam as a simple vision check—update your prescription, pick new frames, move on.
+But in employee benefits, that’s a missed opportunity.
 A regular eye exam is one of the few preventive touchpoints that employees actually complete, and it can surface health risks long before they become expensive medical claims.

 Eye exams: high signal, low friction

-That makes the eye exam a rare kind of benefits asset: a reliable annual checkpoint that can generate meaningful “signals” about employee health before the plan learns about risk the hard way-through high-cost claims.
+That makes the eye exam a rare kind of benefits asset: a reliable annual checkpoint that can generate meaningful signals about employee health before the plan learns about risk the hard way—through high-cost claims.

 Why the eye exam is more than a vision check